Sagarmehta2439/Pandas-1.x-Cookbook/README.md

-# Pandas-1.x Cookbook- chapter 1
+# Pandas-1.x Cookbook-
-This notebook consists the first chapter of the book
+This notebook consists the practice examples of the book